mpjlu/serving/README.md

 ## Examples

-The `mnist_inference` example service implementations have been altered in this fork to run with the Caffe runtime when built with the `--define=backend=caffe` option; making it easy to see the required changes to serve with Caffe rather than Tensorflow.
+The `mnist_inference` example service implementations have been altered in this fork to run with the Caffe runtime when built with the `--define=runtime=caffe` option; making it easy to see the required changes to serve with Caffe rather than Tensorflow.
 Typically less than 10 lines of code need altering.

 ### MNIST handwriting recognition